Dagster Labs — GTM Engineer Take-Home

 1

-Account Map / Org Chart — The visual map of all identified decision-makers and end-users across the original team and expansion teams.
-Each contact has: LinkedIn profile, email, phone number, job title, deal role, known need, and aligned usage data from Common Room.
-The AE can see at a glance who to reach, what they care about, and where we already have product engagement.
+Account Map / Org Chart — Visual map of all identified contacts across original and expansion teams.
+Each entry: LinkedIn, email, phone, title, deal role, known need, and aligned usage data from Common Room.

 2

-Account Planning 1-Pager — An outline covering: account snapshot ($78K current → $136K target), the expansion opportunity and timeline (Q1 budget closing, contract expires Q2), prioritized signals, the buying committee and their known needs, and the recommended engagement sequence.
-Everything the AE needs to understand the account strategy without a voiceover.
+Account Planning 1-Pager — Generated via /octave:one-pager from Dagster Compass intelligence: account snapshot ($78K → $136K), expansion opportunity and timeline, prioritized signals, buying committee and their needs, recommended engagement sequence.

 3

-Outreach Sequences — Ready in Outreach — Four email templates (one per buying group) are already built and pushed into Outreach.
-Tasks auto-populate to the CRM.
-The AE just opens Outreach, reviews the emails, personalizes where needed, and starts sending.
-They work entirely out of Outreach — everything syncs back to Salesforce.
+Outreach Sequences Ready in Outreach — Four email templates built and pushed.
+Tasks auto-sync to CRM.
+AE opens Outreach, reviews, personalizes where needed, starts sending.

 The AE should go from receiving this handoff to sending first outreach within 30 minutes.
-The account map gives them the "who," the 1-pager gives them the "why and when," and the Outreach sequences give them the "how" — all pre-built and ready.
+The account map gives them the "who," the 1-pager gives them the "why and when," and the sequences give them the "how."

 PART 3